INDIGO was a phase 3, randomized, multicenter, double-blind, placebo-controlled trial (N=331)1,2

 See VORANIGO seizure activity resultscPFS was evaluated by a blinded independent review committee (BIRC) per modified Response Assessment in Neuro-Oncology for Low Grade Glioma (RANO-LGG) criteria.1 The RANO criteria for LGGs define progressive disease as either a radiographic disease progression (a ≥25% increase in the sum of the products of perpendicular T2-weighted or T2-weighted fluid-attenuated inversion recovery), or the presence of a new lesion as a newly measurable or increased enhancement.2

-INDIGO patient characteristics
+INDIGO trial patient characteristics

 More than 50% of patients treated with VORANIGO had gross total resection at the time of surgery

-Demographic and disease characteristics | VORANIGO (n=168) |
+| Demographic and disease characteristics | VORANIGO (n=168) |

 Placebo (n=163) |